shubhanagrawal/stock-insight-agent/README.md

 * **Modern tone:** Reads like a product case study rather than a student project.
 * **Domain + AI fusion:** Perfect for roles in AI, data science, quant, and fintech.

-Would you like me to create a **matching visual architecture diagram (PNG/SVG)** and a **dashboard preview mockup** for your repo banner section next?
-That’s what makes the first 5 seconds of your GitHub profile unforgettable.